 The Sensory Deprivation Skull by Dutch design firm Atelier Van Lieshout features two large doors that open out to reveal an ergonomically curved, sheepskin-lined space.
 Shutting out the distractions of the surrounding environment, it offers a peaceful getaway for napping or daydreaming.
+That is, if you aren’t so creeped out by skulls that you shudder to imagine crawling inside an oversized one.
+It would be hard to blame someone for experiencing just a little bit of existential dread while contemplating this unusual object.
+But for those who dare, the inside actually looks pretty cozy.

 The design firm calls the object purely sculptural, but it clearly has a valuable use.
 Just add a light, and you’ve got a handy reading nook.
 It takes a slightly less extreme approach to sensory deprivation than an object like the ridiculous-looking Ostrich Pillow, a cushioned head cover that blocks out stimuli so you can nap anywhere.